peernova/kestra-client-sdk/javascript-sdk/docs/ExecutionsApi.md

 let tenant = "tenant_example"; // String |
 let opts = {
   'taskRunId': "taskRunId_example", // String | The taskrun id
-  'revision': 56 // Number | The flow revision to use for new execution };
+  'revision': 56, // Number | The flow revision to use for new execution 'breakpoint': "breakpoint_example" // String | Set a list of breakpoints at specific tasks 'id.value', separated by a coma.
+};
 apiInstance.replayExecution(executionId, tenant, opts, (error, data, response) => {
   if (error) {